-A slip-in skeg can’t be slipped off a fully pumped up boat, at least not a high-pressure Amigo, though actually after a couple of months it’s less tight and can be done.
-Being able to do that is very handy for portages or dragging, though the skeg itself looks pretty tough.
-Of course an IK works without a skeg, but on coastal waters they’re a good idea.
+A slip-in skeg can’t be slipped off a fully pumped up boat, at least one like a high-pressure Amigo, though actually after a couple of months it’s less tight and can be done.
+Being able to do that is very handy for portages or grass-dragging, though the skeg itself looks pretty tough.
+Of course, an IK works without a skeg, but on coastal waters they’re a good idea.
 More on that topic here.

 A regular yellow-hosed Bravo foot pump (right) that suits a Gumotex can’t manage Grabner pressures, at least not my aged Bravo which hisses from various leaks before you can get a full charge.
 I’m amazed it’s lasted as long as it has.
 Bravo do make a twin-chamber high-pressure version foot pump, but I can’t see that hacking it, so in a rush to get my Amigo up to pressure for its Medway maiden voyage I got myself a bulky 2-litre RIB-style barrel pump (above left, £20) rated at over 11psi.
 As you can imagine, on a low-volume IK this works fast, not least because it pumps on up and down strokes.
 Like Bravo foot pumps, it also has a second port to suck out ever last dram of air – handy for compact packing at the end of a tour.